Exhibiting many keyboards with glide points '96 / 5/8 presentation Standard price: Desktop keyboard with glide point (KB102) 15,800 yen Ir-mul...

 Bloomberg Technology Bloomberg Technology

 Welcome to Tech In Depth, our daily newsletter about the business of tech from Bloomberg’s journalists around the world.
-Today, Austin Carr looks at the performance of Amazon’s shopping bot, Rufus.
+Today, Kurt Wagner considers what Character.AI’s introduction of an AI-based feed means for the future of social media.